 - Free for use in SNOMED International member countries and licensed by ICN in non-member countries

-ICN has established the ICNP Editorial Board through which decisions on the content of ICNP will be made.
-The ICNP Editorial Board has put in place a mechanism for requesting change and additions to ICNP reference set - for more information please contact firstname.lastname@example.org.
+ICN has established the ICNP Editorial Board through which decisions on the content of ICNP are made.
+The ICNP Editorial Board has put in place a mechanism for requesting changes and additions to ICNP reference set - for more information please contact email@example.com.

 The key drivers for this approach are:

 - To ensure that nursing remains connected to the wider health information landscape globally

 - To ensure that SNOMED CT continues to adequately reflect global nursing practice